jobecode/kubernetes-learning/studyGroup/cron_and_jobs/exercise_3.md

 which means that Kubernetes will run up to 2 Pods in parallel until 5 executions are completed in total.
 At certain point, there will be at most 2 Pods running, but in total 5 Pods will have been created over time (since each execution generates a new Pod).

-Kubernetes jobs do not execue containers directly, but create pods that contain the containers.
+Kubernetes jobs do not execute containers directly, but create pods that contain the containers.
 To do this, we can create a template inside the job that contains the container.

 First of all, we have to witch the context to the kind cluster